wyuenho/emacs-corfu-pixel-perfect/README.md

 3. `corfu-bar-width` is no longer ignored when it is larger than `corfu-right-margin-width`.
 4. Various negative width and divide by zero issues.
+5. Popup height is also now pixel perfect

 I'll document in detail all of these relatively minor issues in due course.